KentaGoto/Rename_files/README.md

 ## Requirements
 - Windows
-- The rename list is UTF8 (without BOM).
+- The rename list is UTF8 (without BOM)